 I’m finally getting back to the daily grind in Houston after a two week vacation to Croatia and Turkey.
-I’m aware that travelling thousands of miles by plane isn’t remotely environmentally friendly.
+I’m aware that traveling thousands of miles by plane isn’t remotely environmentally friendly.
 But what I didn’t prepare myself for was the amount of waste involved in air travel.

-This trip was different from past travel experiences, because I was very aware of the wastefulness associated with travelling.
+This trip was different from past travel experiences, because I was very aware of the wastefulness associated with traveling.
 Reiterating what I said before, I know I wasn’t helping the environment by flying across the world, but I definitely noticed some changes that could be made to help reduce waste while flying.

-Reusable Water Bottle
+Reusable Water Bottles